bh48atrice/COMP576-A0/README.md

-# COMP576
+# COMP576-A0
-COMP576 Assignment 0 Task 6
+Created a new project for COMP576 Assignment 0 Task 6